rlee97/fabian_tools/Coverity_Script/README.md

 ## Running Program
 Once the coverity_script.ini file has been configured then simply run the following in the command prompt window where the files exist.

 The coverity_script.ini has all the streams to do analysis on and you need to put your login information in the INFO section.
-You can also change to the release version of the gui streams by making the stream in the RELEASE section changed to True.

 ```
 [DEFAULT]
 fabian_gui_hfo_release = True
 fabian_gui_evo_release = True
+fabian_gui_hfo_debug = True
+fabian_gui_evo_debug = True
 fabian_alarm_pic_v4 = True
 fabian_alarm_pic_v5 = True
 fabian_blender_pic = True